 Adding a Course

 Students can add courses freely until the end of the open enrollment period, which is the same as the last day to drop a course for a 100% refund.
 After the open enrollment period, you must secure written approval from the instructor and a late registration fee applies.
-For more information on how to register, click here.
+Learn more on how to register!

 Undergraduate Students wishing to enroll full-time (12 units or more) must submit transcripts of previous college work and obtain an advisor's approval prior to registering.